FIFTY3FRIDAYS: THAT OLD PARASKEVIDEKATRIAPHOBIA AGAIN

 For the consecutive month, today is Friday the 13th.
 An odd alignment of numbers maybe but nonetheless a timely opportunity to highlight Olivia Miceli’s splendid February 13th titular single once again.
 Yet the paraskevidekatriaphobic among you need fear nought.
 You may walk under ladders and cross on stairs with impunity in search of a quiet spot to read on and listen to this week’s fine selection of music, emanating largely from the wonderous independent artist community we are blessed with here and across the world.
 You also have our lovely hand-carved cat to bring you luck and protect you from the fear of Friday the 13th.

-Olivia cast superstition aside by releasing “Friday The 13th” on the same day in February, though messaging that “getting your heartbroken on Friday 13th seems pretty unlucky.”
+Olivia cast superstition aside by releasing “Friday The 13th” on the same day in February, although messaging that “getting your heart broken on Friday 13th seems pretty unlucky.”
 Originally conceived as a minimal piano ballad, Olivia went on to embellish the song with production building in the bridge and choruses.
 The song’s lilting waltz time melody lit by Olivia’s sweetly sad vocal combines to form a bittersweet classic.

 Two artists next that I have championed since first hearing their early work, each with distinctive and complementary styles.
-Coincidentally I saw them both live with their respective bands at The Waiting Room in downtown Stoke Newington in June 2024.
-First up is Shropshire native and now London-based Alexandra Leaving and her fine band who headlined the show that evening when launching her memorable debut EP, An Exorcise in Anger.
+Coincidentally I saw them together live with their respective bands at The Waiting Room in downtown Stoke Newington in June 2024.
+First up is London-based Shropshire native Alexandra Leaving and her fine band who headlined the show that evening when launching her memorable debut EP, An Exorcise in Anger.
 Alexandra has built up a head of steam subsequently through live performances and by releasing increasingly compelling material.

 “I Was Wrong” continues this upwards trajectory.
-Referencing choice’s made by Tarantino’s bride in Kill Bill and Charles Perrault’s Sleeping Beauty, Alexandra’s righteous anger is tempered by the overriding need to reclaim power and rebuild a life on your terms rather than someone else’s.
+Referencing choice’s made by Tarantino’s bride in Kill Bill and Charles Perrault’s Sleeping Beauty, Alexandra’s righteous anger is tempered by the overriding need to reclaim power and rebuild a life on your own terms rather than someone else’s.
 Formed around swirling guitars and a flowing melody, she blends strident empowerment with soft reflective passages which showcase her exceptional vocal versatility.
-I said in that 2024 review that Alex’s show would so easily translate to a big stage and that is even truer now.
+In that 2024 review I wrote that Alex’s live show would translate so easily to a big stage and that is even truer now.

 Photo by Tabitha Wykeham

 Supporting Alexandra Leaving that evening at The Waiting Room was singer-guitarist Maria McMillan aka Frankie Morrow which is both her stage name and the name of her band.
 Frankie’s initial recordings had a nuanced indie-folk sensibility though she went on to develop a much rockier set live and on record, driven by her electric guitar though at times still carrying vestiges of traditional folk music rhythms and some country flavours.
-However, the softer side of Frankie Morrow’s music seems to have returned in the shape of her new single, recorded live in one take.
+However, the softer side of Frankie Morrow’s music seems to have returned in the shape of her new single, recorded live in one take and now accompanied by a suitably theatrical video.

 Photo of Roswell Road by Sophie Barloc

-My second Alt Pick was London-based Indie-Americana project of Zoë Wren and Jasmine Watkiss, Roswell Road.
-The duo was formed following a chance meeting via a mutual friend which led to them gently being forced to sing together in the very public location of Ely Market Square; a picturesque setting for any who do not know the Cambridgeshire city.
-The resulting musical chemistry was instantaneous and the pair have been performing and writing songs together ever since.
-Winners of Fatea’s EP of the Year with its first release, Roswell Road’s debut album, Rebel Joy, is out today.
+My second Alt Pick was from the London-based Indie-Americana project of Zoë Wren and Jasmine Watkiss, Roswell Road.
+The duo was formed following a chance meeting via a mutual friend which led to them gently being forced to sing together in the very public location of Ely Market Square; a picturesque setting for any who do not know the Cambridgeshire cathedral city.
+The resulting musical chemistry was instantaneous and the pair has performed and written songs together ever since.
+Winners of Fatea’s EP of the Year with its very first release, Roswell Road’s debut album, Rebel Joy, is out today.

 Photo of Jenny on Holiday by Steve Gullick